What is South Korea Famous for?

 Part of the appeal of Korean Dramas is that they’re specifically short-term, usually only 1 or 2 seasons, allowing actors to be involved in various projects throughout the year.

 Korean movies are also on the rise, however, with the long-running Busan International Film Festival drawing increasingly large crowds every October.
-This is especially true now as these cinematic, internationally appealing masterpieces like Okja and Parasite are released in theatres the world over.
+This is especially true now, as these cinematic, internationally appealing masterpieces like Okja and Parasite are released in theatres worldwide.

 #3 Cosmetics

-Korean cosmetics have long been famous in neighboring China and Japan but have now made their way beyond East Asia thanks to the infamous 12-step skincare routine.
-In Korea, cosmetics is a category that includes makeup and anything that prepares your face for makeup.
+Korean cosmetics have long been famous in neighboring China and Japan, but have now made their way beyond East Asia thanks to the infamous 12-step skincare routine.
+In Korea, cosmetics are a category that includes makeup and anything that prepares your face for makeup.

-Korean cosmetics take a simultaneously scientific and natural approach to skincare, selling you face masks and toners and serums, and sunscreens, which purport to keep everything clean and glowing & smelling like organic green tea from Jeju.
+Korean cosmetics take a simultaneously scientific and natural approach to skincare, selling face masks, toners, serums, and sunscreens that purport to keep everything clean and glowing & smelling like organic green tea from Jeju.
 Warning: this joke has not been tested by the FDA.

 #4 Cosmetic Surgery

-Korea and Seoul, in particular, have become a hub for medical tourism throughout Asia.
-Known for affordability and professionalism, the hundreds of cosmetic surgery clinics in Seoul alone will all be accessible in a minimum of six languages and often more.
+Korea, and Seoul in particular, has become a hub for medical tourism throughout Asia.
+Known for affordability and professionalism, the hundreds of cosmetic surgery clinics in Seoul alone offer services in at least six languages and often more.

 But plastic surgery isn’t only popular for foreigners; Koreans are infamous for being rather blasé regarding cosmetic procedures.
 Things like double eyelid surgery, breast surgery, facelifts, nose jobs, and jawline surgery are commonplace nowadays.